| |

 interleaving (``i'' for interleaved, ``c'' for contiguous, ``n'' for

-neither), and F is a suffix string with no minus characters.
+neither), and F is a suffix string with no minus characters. example:

 'ogles -raw_datafile ..\data\tu-128x128x88-1-islc.raw'.